astrivant/polyad/docs/development/write-pipeline.md

 events publish their graph-owner keys, not requests for Polyad to reconcile the native resource independently.
 Chart RBAC includes the necessary watch permissions.

-These are Kubernetes API resource-watch notifications, rather than Kubernetes `Event` objects.
-They are hints to reread authoritative state; an event payload never grants mutation authority.
+These Kubernetes API resource-watch notifications are hints to reread authoritative state; an event payload never grants mutation authority.
 Repeated hints are coalesced by the existing shared reconciliation streams.
 They do not bypass reserved-graph filtering in downstream application event streams.